 The current cookbook “The Complete Book of Greek Cooking” is available at Amazon (available in hard copy as well as an eBook), bookstores and from the church (516-483-5700, or KathyBou@aol.com).

 “The Complete Book of Greek Cooking” [click here to purchase]

-The Recipe Club was created in 1959 as part of a “Make it Grow” project under Fr.
+The Recipe Club was created in 1957 as part of a “Make it Grow” project under Fr.
 Papadeas.
-Twenty women volunteered to serve on this committee whose mission was to research, test, write, and print a definitive Greek cookbook in English, since none was in print.
-They agreed to work very diligently because this was a very serious undertaking.
-These 20 women agreed they would absorb all the expenses involved in doing all this work.
-They met in each other’s homes.
-When it was time to print the book, they went to the Parish Council for funding the printing expenses, they were refused.
-Undaunted, they got their own husbands to pay for the printing.
-It was called “The Art of Greek Cooking”.
-They sent the books to all the major American publications.
+Seventeen women volunteered to serve on this committee whose mission was to research, test, write, and print a definitive Greek cookbook in English, something not available at the time.
+These women agreed they would absorb all the expenses involved in doing all this work.
+When it was time to print the book, they went to the Parish Council for funding the printing expenses, however they were refused.
+Undaunted, they self-funded the printing with the help of their families.
+This first book was called “The Grecian Gourmet” published in 1958.
+They sent the Greek cookbook to all the major American publications.
 It became a national hit when Craig Claiborne (famous food critic) gave it a rave review in the New York Times.
 As a result, Doubleday Publishing approached the group, and they published “The Art of Greek Cookery ” in 1963, which also became a best-seller.
 It would go on to be considered one of Doubleday’s most successful cookbooks.
 Now out of print, copies are considered collector’s items as well as required reading for anyone learning the essentials of Greek cuisine.

-Kathy Boulukos - Chairman
+Kathy Boulukos – Chairperson